-Wide wale corduroy is trending everywhere right now.
-Although many of the items we spotted were in the garment category, we knew the season’s “It Fabric” would make a gorgeous soft yet structured tote.
+Wide wale corduroy seems to be popping up everywhere.
+Although many of the items we spotted were in the garment category, we knew this “It Fabric” would make a gorgeous soft yet structured tote.
 We’ve blended a solid ice white corduroy with bright cotton for the lining and striking webbing.

 Our thanks to Janome America for sponsoring this project, and – as always – for providing the amazing studio machines that help make our project samples turn out so wonderfully.
 If you’re new to sewing, you may think a-machine-is-a-machine-is-a-machine.
 Nope!
 You need a quality, easy-to-use, reliable machine.
 Anything less can lead to frustration or even resignation.
 We’ve heard from many people who were convinced they were personally bad at sewing, but when we dug a bit further, we could tell it was their machine giving them fits.
 When you sew on a quality machine, like a Janome, with real power and precision, you’ll understand what it’s like to have a machine support your creativity… not undermine it!